onedr0p/exportarr/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/onedr0p/exportarr)](https://goreportcard.com/report/github.com/onedr0p/exportarr)

-This is Prometheus Exporter will export metrics gathered from Sonarr, Radarr, Lidarr, or Prowlarr.
-This only supports v1 API of Lidarr and Prowlarr and v3 APIs for Sonarr and Radarr.
+This is Prometheus Exporter will export metrics gathered from Sonarr, Radarr, Lidarr, Prowlarr, and Readarr (experimental).
+This only supports v1 API of Lidarr, Prowlarr, and Readarr and v3 APIs for Sonarr and Radarr.
 It will not gather metrics from all 3 at once, and instead you need to tell the exporter what metrics you want.
 Be sure to see the examples below for more information.